towelcodes/media-util-bot/README.md

 - Create an app on the [Discord developer portal](https://discord.com/developers)
 - In the installation tab, enable User Instal under the installation methods.
 - Pull Docker container and run.
 Make sure to set `DISCORD_TOKEN` in the environment to your bot token.
+- Note that commands can take some time to appear on Discord.
+You can set `GUILD_ID` to immediately add commands to a server for testing.
+- Check .env.example for more optional environment variables.